-Through your Chapter 13 repayment plan, you will only pay $10,000 (instead of the $15,000 balance) to your car lender and own the car free and clear at the completion of the plan.
-As an added benefit, you may be able to reduce your interest rate on the new reduced balance as well.
-The interest rate will be set by the bankruptcy court and will depend on which district you live in, but will usually be lower than your note rate.
+As an added benefit, you might be able to reduce your interest rate on the reduced balance.
+The bankruptcy court sets the interest rate and, depending on which district you live in, the rate will usually be lower than the original note rate.